subzerocloud/showcase/README.md

 ## What is this?

-**subZero** is a library implemented in Rust with JS/TypeScript [bindings](https://www.npmjs.com/package/@subzerocloud/nodejs) that allows you to expose a PostgREST compatible backend on top of any database
+**subZero** is a library implemented in Rust with JS/TypeScript [bindings](https://www.npmjs.com/package/@subzerocloud/nodejs) that allows developers to implement their own customizable backend APIs on top of any database.
+The resulting REST API is PostgREST compattible.
+Currently PostgreSQL, SQLite, MySQL and ClickHouse are supported as target databases.

 This repository is a showcases the functionality and versatility of the new codebase.

+Since the core library is written in Rust, it's possible to leverage the capabilities in other settings besides JavaScript runtimes (see [pg-extension](pg-extension) example)

 ## Explore examples
 - [node-postgrest](node-postgrest) - This is a TypeScript implementation that can be used as an (extensible) drop-in replacement for PostgREST.
 Use it as a starting point and extend with custom routes and business logic.